UN 0341 — Nitrocellulose, dry

 Common Hazards of UN 0341

-- Smoke and toxic combustion products.
+- Smoke may contain irritating or toxic nitrogen oxides and other combustion products.

 Chemical Identity & Physical Properties